 Voters who go to the polls Tuesday … must select from long lists a candidate for Sheriff on each ticket.
 It is vital that the two men selected … cannot be bought and paid for by Chicago, St. Louis or even local gambling lords.

 The list of sheriff candidates indeed was long: 14 Republicans sought the nomination, along with 10 Democrats.
 But Meredith Rhule was not among them.
-He did not seek re-election.
+The old state constitution did not allow sheriffs to succeed themselves.
+(This paragraph has been edited to clarify that Rhule could not run again for sheriff in 1950.
+Our thanks to commenter David Hagler.)

 Rhule, a professional wrestler as a young man, had been a legitimate hero in World War II, organizing Burmese and Chinese guerillas to fight the Japanese as a member of the Office of Special Services.
 A 1959 movie, “Never So Few,” included a character similar to Rhule — renamed “Tom Reynolds” in the movie — who was played by Frank Sinatra.
 Rhule died in 1974.